Lui2595/Tirelink/README.md

 # Tirelink
-CRUD in Nuxt.JS with Laravel API, for Job Application in Tireclick.com
+CRUD in Nuxt.JS (Vue.JS framework) with Laravel API, for Job Application in Tireclick.com